MegaMek/megamek/megamek/readme.txt

 To start a dedicated server, use the -dedicated command line switch.
 A dedicated server just runs the server, in the console, without a "host" player in the game.
 People, including yourself, can join it like a game with a host.
-The dedicated server reads the password and port options from the MegaMek.cfg file, or uses the default (no password and port 2346.)
+The dedicated server reads the password and port options from the clientsettings.xml file, or uses the default (no password and port 2346.)
 If you want the dedicated server to load a saved game, supply the filename after the -dedicated switch, like this: "-dedicated savedgame.sav".
 To stop the server, you will need to tell the Java machine to halt execution, which is CTRL + C on most platforms.